MAGALA-RICHARD/apsimNGpy/docs/README.md

 ```python
 apsimNgpy.core.core.APSIMNG.run(report_name: [tuple, list], simulations: Union[tuple, list], clean: bool, multithread: bool, verbose: bool, get_dict: bool, init_only: bool)
 ```
-Run apsim model in the simulations
+Run apsim model in the simulations.
+The method is called when we want to execute the simulations and collect the results

 Parameters
 ----------